digitalbazaar/bedrock-native-app/README.md

 Quite often the XCode installed on upgrade is incompatible wih Capacitor and will require selecting an older version of XCode in order for Capacitor to work.

-Build environemtns change with each version of Capacitor and as Mobile development frameworks update.
+Build enviroments change with each version of Capacitor and as Mobile development frameworks update.
 Capacitor's list of  [supported platforms](https://capacitorjs.com/docs/getting-started/faqs#official-platforms).

 ### Configuring the App